Exhibition, Hadrian, Hadrian portrait, Roman Portraiture

 The Hadrianic Temple of Diktynna in Crete

 On the eastern tip of the Rodopou Peninsula in West Crete are the scanty remains of a temple dedicated to the Cretan goddess Diktynna (Diktynnaion).
-Diktynna was the virgin goddess of hunting and was worshipped fervently in western Crete as the patroness of hunters and fishermen. --- Diktynna's name may be connected with Mount Dikte,… Continue reading The Hadrianic Temple of Diktynna in Crete
+Diktynna was the virgin goddess of hunting, worshipped fervently in western Crete as the patroness of hunters and fishermen.
+Diktynna's name may be connected with Mount Dikte, but the Greek… Continue reading The Hadrianic Temple of Diktynna in Crete

 Athens, Exhibition, Greece, Hadrian, Hadrian portrait, Hadrian1900